 Any project changing transforming a building from a previously non-residential use.
 This may include warehouses, hotels, gyms, school buildings, or other similar types.
 The adaptive reuse may be historic in nature.

 All adaptive reuse projects will require a building level simulation using eQUEST.

 Definitions

-ENERGY STAR Version 3 Target Index: the HERS Index of ENERGY STAR Reference Design Home without the SAF.
+ENERGY STAR HERS Index Target: the HERS Index of ENERGY STAR Reference Design Home with SAF.

 SAF: the Size Adjustment Factor

 Additional Resources

 More information on ENERGY STAR New Homes may be found at www.energystar.gov.

 Confirmation

 When seeking Performance Compliance: